 The safety of our audiences and our artists is our highest priority.
 We continue to monitor the COVID-19 situation and how it affects our programming and will continually reevaluate our protocols.
-In light of recent increases in transmission in Milwaukee County and the development of additional variants:
+(Last update: April 19, 2022.)

 If you feel ill (including but not limited to fever, cough, shortness of breath, or other flu or cold-like symptoms) or have come into contact with someone exposed to COVID-19 in the past 24 hours, please DO NOT attend.